danimyl/theoneapp/TheOneApp_mobile/docs/NOTIFICATION_SYSTEM_IMPROVEMENT.md

 2. **Timing Precision**: Check that hourly notifications arrive at the expected time
 3. **Background Operation**: Ensure notifications continue to work when the app is in the background
 4. **Sleep Hours**: Confirm that notifications are silenced during configured sleep hours
-5. **Timer Completion Sound**: Test that timer completion sounds play even when the device is locked
+5. **System Sounds**: Verify that the default system sounds play correctly with notifications

 Report any issues with specific details about the device, OS version, and the exact behavior observed.